FlowStrider

 Creating a System Representation

-Here is a minimal example of such a dataflow graph in .json:
+Here is a minimal example of such a data-flow diagram in .json:

 {